 - Clothes Pins (optional)

-I actually thought I was done but I really wanted to incorporate these cute vintage clothes pins that I had laying around.
+You could call the project “done” at this point, and it would look great.
+I just happened to find some cute vintage clothes pins that I had lying around that I wanted to incorporate into the space.
 I decided to cut some twine and staple it to the cork board so I could use the clothes pins to hang on the twine.
 BOOM!
 My 15 minute DIY project at 11:00 pm was finished.
 I went to my decorating closet.
 Yes, I have a closet and garage full of extra decorating accessories.
 No judging.
 It actually comes in handy in times like this.
 I pulled a few items out that I loved and found a perfect mix of vintage items that matched my kitchen style.

 That’s it!!
 So simple, so cheap, and so fun!
 This project cost me nothing because I already had all of the items.
-I can’t wait to share with you more ways I use vintage books to decorate.
+If you like the look of the vintage books, check out my post where I have other examples of decorating with vintage books.
 Thanks so much for stopping by!
 Let me know what you think or if you have any questions!
-Bye friends!!
+Bye friends!